julfom/julfom.github.io/README.md

 ## About Me

-- 🔭 I’m currently working on [TradingBuddy](https://github.com/julfom/Trading-Buddy)
+- 🔭 I’m currently working on [TradingBuddy](https://github.com/julfom/Trading-Buddy).
+Here is the [pitch deck!](https://app.presentations.ai/view/XVpVFn)
 - 👯 I’m looking to collaborate on [Machine Vision projects like this](https://vimeo.com/21813752)
 - 👩‍🎨 I’m also a creative professional in [Architecture and Design](https://archinect.com/IuliiaFomina)